KPRoche/kubestellar/docs/content/direct/get-started.md

 </details>

+??? note "Collapsible Congratulations (pmkdown.details)"

+    ### You have successfully ~~constructed an Interocitor~~ set up a simple working demo of KubeStellar

+      1. Scroll down the page to Next Steps to see what you can try
+      2. Warning

+         * ~~The Interocitor should not be used for posting to TikTok or other terrestrial social media~~
+         * This is just an example of accordion text for demo purposes

 _Note: the script does the same things as described in the [Step by Step Setup](#step-by-step-setup) but with maximum concurrency, so it can complete faster.
 This makes the script actually more complicated than the step-by-step process below.
 While this is great for getting started quickly with a demo system, you may want to follow the manual setup below to better understand the components and how to create a [configuration that meets your needs](#next-steps)._